All applicants must hold a Doctor of Medicine or Doctor of Osteopathic Medicine degree.

 If you have concerns about completing the FLS program by the December 18, 2019 deadline contact ABOG Exams at firstname.lastname@example.org.

 No application late fees will be charged due to difficulties meeting the FLS requirement.
+For more FLS details, visit the FAQs about FLS.

 If you have a firm commitment to a position in an ACGME-accredited subspecialty fellowship, you may be allowed flexibility in your residency training program.